skaroth7/Nanopore-Sequencing-Amplicon-Pipeline-Old/README.md

 - cat *fastq > merged.fastq

 Demultiplex and remove sequencing adapters
-- porechop -i "merged.fastq" -b "/demultiplex_fastq/" --threads 8       ##create a new folder in the data directory and name it demultiplex_fastq.
+- porechop -i "merged.fastq" -b "/fastq_trimmed/" --threads 8       ##create a new folder in the data directory and name it fastq_trimmed.
 Specify this directory in the porechop command

+Porechop will by default name the demultiplexed fastq files BC01, BC02 etc. You need to now manually rename the the files in the format "trimmed_barcode01.fastq"

 Now run the snakemake file contained in this page (after configuring the config.json file.
 This is the same as for the new snakefile).
 I.E.
 - --snakemake --cores 2